mre/endler.dev/content/2025/repeat-yourself/index.md

 - Generic names that don't convey intent (e.g., `render_pdf_file` instead of `generate_invoice`)
 - Difficulty understanding without additional context
 - The abstraction is only used in one or two places
-- Not flexible enough to accommodate future changes or requirements
+- Too rigid for future changes
 - Tight coupling to implementation details
 - Poor testability

 ## The Cost of Wrong Abstractions

-It's easy to settle for the first abstraction that comes to mind, but most often, it's not the right one.
+We easily settle for the first abstraction that comes to mind, but most often, it's not the right one.
 And removing the *wrong* abstraction is hard, because now the data flow depends on it.

 We also tend to fall in love with our own abstractions because they took time and effort to create.